Full buffet breakfast daily; 1 lunch in Telc; 5 three-course dinners, including a farewell dinner at a local restaurant

 Day 3 BERLIN–POZNAN, POLAND–WARSAW

 Cross the Polish border, enjoy vistas of rural life in the fertile central plains, and take a break in historic Poznan on your way to Warsaw, capital of Poland.

 Day 4 WARSAW

 Your Local Guide will tell you about the tormented, often tragic history of this important gateway city between East and West.
 See the medieval Stare Miasto (Old Quarter) with its market square and 14th-century CATHEDRAL OF ST. JOHN, the “wedding cake” Palace of Culture and Science, neoclassical Lazienki Palace, and the remnants of the Jewish ghetto.
 Later, a special treat: attend a PRIVATE CHOPIN CONCERT.

 Day 5 WARSAW–CZESTOCHOWA–AUSCHWITZ–KRAKOW

 Day 6 KRAKOW

 In the morning, an optional excursion to the Wieliczka salt mines is available.
 Later, guided sightseeing of ancient Krakow features a walking tour of the KAZIMIERZ QUARTER, with its cosy art cafes, antique shops, and galleries.
-Also stop for pictures at the impressive Wawel Castle, and visit the 14th-century ST. MARY’S CHURCH with its uneven towers.
-Tonight, why not join an optional Polish dinner and folklore show?
+Also, stop for pictures at the impressive Wawel Castle, and visit the 14th-century ST. MARY’S CHURCH with its uneven towers.
+Tonight, an optional Polish dinner and folklore show awaits.

 Day 7 KRAKOW–DONOVALY, SLOVAKIA–BUDAPEST, HUNGARY

 Day 8 BUDAPEST

 Eastern Europe’s most cosmopolitan city comes to life during your guided sightseeing.
 See elegant Andrassy Avenue, the Thermal Baths, and the world’s second-largest Jewish synagogue.
-From the lacy lookout towers of Fishermen’s Bastion, enjoy a panoramic view of the sprawling city.
+From the lookout towers of Fishermen’s Bastion, enjoy a panoramic view of the sprawling city.
 Then, visit the 13th-century MATTHIAS CORONATION CHURCH and Heroes’ Square.
-Tonight, a delectable optional Hungarian specialty dinner can be arranged.
+Tonight, a delectable optional Hungarian specialty dinner is available.

 Day 9 BUDAPEST–VIENNA, AUSTRIA

 Day 10 AT LEISURE IN VIENNA

-A whole day at leisure offers you the opportunity to join exciting optional excursions to the capital of Slovakia, Bratislava, and a concert in one of Vienna’s concert halls, or to just wander around the city at your own pace.
+A whole day at leisure offers you the opportunity to join an optional excursion to the capital of Slovakia, Bratislava, and a concert in one of Vienna’s concert halls, or alternatively stroll around the city at your own pace.

 Day 11 VIENNA–TELC, CZECH REPUBLIC–PRAGUE